Engin-Boot/capture-behavior-of-a-visit-counter-nayanamangalpalli/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-Given a counting sytem consists of sensor,server\
+Given a counting system consists of sensor,server\
 And: senor is offline

 When patients visits a hospital\